Gresham Technologies plc

 Max Royde was appointed as a non-executive director in 2009, when Chris Errington was CFO of the Company.
 Together, they worked with the rest of the Board to formulate a new strategy for Gresham which was centred on the development of a new Clareti software product.
 Funding for this development was to come from a combination of cash flows from the legacy software base, non-core disposals and equity placings.

 Kestrel acquired an initial 5% stake in 2010, and has since increased its stake, acquiring shares in the market and participating in fund-raisings to support the Company’s growth strategy.
-As at 1 September, Kestrel had a c.18% interest in the Company.
+As at 31 March 2021, Kestrel had a c.19% interest in the Company.

 Over the course of Kestrel’s involvement with Gresham, we have led a wide ranging board restructure and were instrumental in the appointment of a very experienced Chairman with significant domain expertise.
 Changes to the board, including the appointment of Chris Errington as CEO, were supplemented by senior management hires, including a high-quality development team taken from a market competitor.
 Kestrel also led the creation of a management and senior staff incentive scheme, which established strong shareholder alignment.